cnbbooks/lfe-manual/src/part1/intro/hw/otp.md

 # LFE/OTP 'Hello, World!'

 What have been demonstrated so far are fairly vanilla Hello-World examples; there's nothing particularly interesting about them, which puts them solidly iin the company of the millions of other Hello-World programs.
 As mentioned before, this approach is particularly vexing in the case of LFE/OTP, since it lures the prospective developer into the preconception that BEAM languages are just like other programming languages.
-They most decidfedluy are not.
+They most decidedly are not.

 What makes them, and in this particular case LFE, special is OTP.
-There's really nothing quite like it, certainly not baked into the heart and soul of another programming language.
-Most useful applications you will write in LFE/OTP will be composed of some sort of long-running service or server, something that manages that server and restarts it in the event of errors, and lastly, a context that contains both, the latter usually referred to as the "application" itself.
+There's nothing quite like it, certainly not another language with OTP's feature set baked into its heart and soul.
+Most useful applications you will write in LFE/OTP will be composed of some sort of long-running service or server, something that manages that server and restarts it in the event of errors, and lastly, a context that contains both -- usually referred to as the "application" itself.

-As such, a _real_ Hello-World in LFE would be honest and let the prospective developer know what they are in for (and what power will be placed at their fingertips). _That_ is what we will show now, a _real_ LFE Hello-World example.
+As such, a _real_ Hello-World in LFE would be honest and let the prospective developer know what they are in for (and what power will be placed at their fingertips). _That_ is what we will show now, an LFE OTP Hello-World example.

 If you are still in the directory of the previous Hello-World project, let's get out of that: